weineran/web_ad_measurements/README.md

 It will load each URL in the list and collect data for `5` seconds before loading the next URL in the list.</br>
 Data from each page load will be saved in a separate file in the output directory: `./`</br>
 For more info, you can run: `python chrome-automation-WebSocket.py -h`

+## Getting started: Loading a few pages in a row on your computer
+### Step 0.
+Prerequisites
+Same Step 0 from the phone instructions above, except that you don't need `adb`.
+### Step 1.
+Open Chrome Canary on your computer
+Run: `/path/to/chrome-canary/chrome.exe --remote-debugging-port=9222`
+### Step 2.
+Run the script
+Same as Step 4 above.